 With that platform and our great teachers, fun teaching style, we have actually improved our retention rate.
 One number we disclosed in Q4 is that our one-year retention rate is more than 80%.
 They continued to study at your platform and they introduced their friends to join.

 CapitalWatch: Online education expansion of 51Talk was leveraged by technologies.
-Could you talk about the technology development the company has undergone as well as future technological additions or upgrades?
+Could you talk about the technology development the company has done and will do in the future?

 Xu: We’re doing a lot of things like HAWO, in addition to our AI class.
 For example, the capacity of our AI class has been improved from roughly 80,000 lessons a day to 140,000 lessons a day.